Myu-Unix/eth1_light_client_to_metamask/README.md

 ![img](header.png)

-This tutorial is intend to explain how to setup a local ETH1 light client using Geth and how to submit an Ethereum Tx to the mempool through it.
+This tutorial is intended to explain how to setup a local ETH1 light client using Geth and how to submit an Ethereum Tx to the mempool through it.

 This has the benefit that you do not rely on third-party infrastructure (i.e Infura) to access the Ethereum mempool.

-PR welcomed and no warranty, use it as your own risk.
+PR welcomed and no warranty, use it at your own risk.
 Always DYOR.

 #### Install Geth on Linux